matteofuligni/implied_volatility/README.md

 The script can be easily adapt to particular definition of volatility of the underlying asset, and the parameters can be set at will in the configuration.txt file.

-Here are reported two sample image for the price and implied volatility surfaces.
+Here are reported two sample image for the price and implied volatility surface.

 ![Price](https://user-images.githubusercontent.com/79851638/150512253-9290aa0c-680a-4824-888c-92f5361bf8e5.png)
 ![Vol](https://user-images.githubusercontent.com/79851638/150512261-33bc6a25-1a81-49e8-8972-0bddfd6177d4.png)